lauzis/google-analytics-events-wordpres-plugin/README.md

 1. Form submission tracking, there is possible to pass without triggering Form used event.
 Field change is trigered only after lost focus, to that field.
 Have to think about better implementation.

 == Changelog ==

+0.9.7 Check todos in the code
+ - some todos resolved some moved to todo/feature list of readme
+ - color debug panel added to switch on of the colors

 0.9.6 Fill the missing code parts
  - implemented tracking of froms subimtions, for field use, gravity forms success, mailchim success